This sourdough cobbler is a wonderfully quick and simple dessert. It is similar to a pie or a crisp, with a biscuit-based sourdough topping.

 - 1 cup sourdough starter (see notes for an alternative)

 - 3 tsp sugar

-- Brush with the milk or butter, then sprinkle on the sugar
+- Brush the top of the biscuit with melted butter, then sprinkle on some sugar.

 - Serve with cream or custard.